Smurf-IV/ENSEK/ReadMe.md

 - Try not to use mocking: the database exists; Use it!
 - Use `FluentAssertions` to abstract test conditions away from Test runner style
 - Use same code quality practices (Apart from a few exceptions in the `.editorConfig` file)

+# To Do's
+- Get the results serialised back to the client
+- Seed the database
+- Change CSV Helpers default to not throw exception on conversion failure
+- Write Unit tests for each of the areas
+- Add a command to get the `FailedMeterReadings`